Skip to main content

 • Energy certificate (mandatory since 2013)

-Cost of lawyer's services: about 1500-3000 EUR
+Cost of legal services: around 1500-3000 EUR

 Step 5: Signing the notarial deed (Escritura)